HPCGISLab/STDataViz/WorkingVersion/README.md

 ## Feb 25 2016
 - [x] 0.
 Create breach BetterGUI for a try seperated from origin
-- [ ] 1.
+- [x] 1.
 Abstract class Vis3D from draw_volume.py for easy modification for the visualization
-- [ ] 2.
+- [x] 2.
 Add file time to Vis3D's private to track t
+- [ ] 3.
+Modify STDataViz.py for a clear struction.

 ## Feb 18 2016
 - [x] 1.
 Research for GUI using Traits (Mayavi Default GUI).